sdm-deik-2019/Project-Scheduler/README.md

 # Hello everyone.
 Could you give me the email address of your github account?
 So that I can add you as the owner of this project.
-Please mark sure that your email is public otherwise I can't search for you.
+Please make sure that your email is public otherwise I can't search for you.
 Thank you!